 - Full papers – presenting significant scientific results.
 Full papers will be double-blind peer-reviewed.
 High-quality submissions will be accepted for presentation at the conference and published in Springer Lecture Notes in Geoinformation and Cartography.
 Papers should be written in English according to the template, and should not exceed 25 pages (including title, figures and references).
-Full papers must be submitted in PDF format through the Easychair website by 15 June 2019 (extended)
+Full papers must be submitted in PDF format through the Easychair website by 15 May 2020.

-Work in progress – to present ongoing work.
+- Work in progress – presenting ongoing work.
 Short papers will be double-blind peer-reviewed.
-Work-in-progress papers should include succinct and sufficient information about research objectives, significance, method, and preliminary or expected findings.
+Work-in-progress papers should include succinct and sufficient information about research objectives, significance, methods, and preliminary or expected findings.
 If accepted, you are either invited to give an oral or a poster presentation at the conference (decision by the program committee).
 Your work-in-progress paper will be published in the online proceedings of the conference (with individual DOIs).
-Work-in-progress papers (up to 5 pages, including title, figures and references) must be written in English using the LBS 2019 Word or LaTex template, and submitted through the Easychair website by 30 July 2019 (extended)
+Work-in-progress papers (up to 5 pages, including title, figures and references) must be written in English using the template and submitted through the Easychair website by 14 June 2020.

 The best accepted full and work-in-progress papers will be invited to submit an extended version to either the Journal of Location Based Services by Taylor & Francis or Journal of Navigation of Royal Institute of Navigation, based on the topic.
 The invitation does not guarantee the publication, though, and it is subject to peer review process.

 Please note that when submitting your contribution through the Easychair website, you should indicate the category (Full papers, Work in progress) you want to submit.